-- Sammamish Municipal Code (SMC) 21.03.050(F)(2) prohibits non-stormwater, illicit discharges into Sammamish's stormwater system and provides the regulatory authority and framework for enforcement.
+- Sammamish Development Code (SDC) 21.03.050(F)(2) prohibits non-stormwater, illicit discharges into Sammamish's stormwater system and provides the regulatory authority and framework for enforcement.
 Sammamish code adopted the Permit definitions for allowable discharges and conditionally allowable discharges.
 The code section is updated periodically to support the program. - Code Implementation: - The on-going IDDE compliance strategy strives to achieve compliance initially through public education and technical assistance.
-When education, technical assistance, and voluntary correction agreements do not achieve compliance, SMC 21.03.050(F)(4) provides for progressive enforcement. - Pollution discharged into the municipal storm drain system and/or surface and ground waters (illicit discharges) violates SMC 21.03.050(F)(4) and subjects the violator(s) to fines and/or cleanup costs imposed by City and/or State agencies. - ❖ MS4 Screening: Sammamish has an on-going program to screen the stormwater system for potential sources of non-stormwater discharges and illicit connections.
+When education, technical assistance, and voluntary correction agreements do not achieve compliance, SDC 21.03.050(F)(4) provides for progressive enforcement. - Pollution discharged into the municipal storm drain system and/or surface and ground waters (illicit discharges) violates SDC 21.03.050(F)(2) and subjects the violator(s) to fines and/or cleanup costs imposed by City and/or State agencies per SDC 21.03.050(F)(4). - In 2023 the City will review existing stormwater enforcement standards and procedures for any identifiable gaps.
+In addition, policy and procedures for progressive enforcement of stormwater standards and the application of non-compliance, civil penalties, and costs to the City, will be developed.
+If necessary, the City will adopt code amendments to implement these enforcement measures. - MS4 Screening: Sammamish has an on-going program to screen the stormwater system for potential sources of non-stormwater discharges and illicit connections.
 Sammamish performs this screening through catch basin inspection.
-During each inspection, staff are observing the structural integrity of the catch basin and adjoining pipes, sediment accumulation levels, and if there is any unusual flow, odor, color, or other visual indicators that would suggest a pollutant is present.
-If there is a water quality concern, the staff will then report a spill through SeeClickFix.
-This will trigger notification to the storm maintenance crew to respond and maintain storm structures affected and the water quality team for further investigation and follow up. - The City field screens on average at least 12% of the stormwater system each year and annually tracks the percentage screened as well as the total percentage screened beginning August 1, 2019. - ❖ Training: Sammamish has an on-going training program for City staff, including field staff, on the identification, reporting, and response to illicit discharges into the municipal stormwater system.
+During each inspection, staff observe the structural integrity of the catch basin and adjoining pipes, sediment accumulation levels, and if there is any unusual flow, odor, color, or other visual indicators that would suggest a pollutant is present.
+If there is a water quality concern, staff will report a spill through SeeClickFix.
+This will trigger a notification to the storm maintenance crew to respond and maintain storm structures affected and the water quality team for further investigation and follow up. - The City field screens on average at least 12% of the stormwater system each year and annually tracks the percentage screened as well as the total percentage screened beginning August 1, 2019. - Training: Sammamish has an on-going training program for City staff, including field staff, on the identification, reporting, and response to illicit discharges into the municipal stormwater system.
 Additionally, Sammamish ensures that all IDDE response staff is trained on the characterization, source tracing, and elimination of illicit discharges, including spills and illicit connections, into the stormwater system.
-Sammamish provides this training through a combination of on-line and in-person training. - Record Keeping: Sammamish will continue to track and maintain records of illicit discharge detection and elimination activities and summarize these activities in the Annual Compliance Report. - Sammamish will maintain their own internal data tracking system and will import data periodically throughout the year into Ecology's Water Quality Web IDDE portal.
-Data upload into this system began in 2020. - ❖ Departments Engaged: All City departments Public Works, Planning and Building, City Manager's Office, Communications, Information Technology, and Parks.
+Sammamish provides this training through a combination of on-line and in-person training annually. - Record Keeping: Sammamish will continue to track and maintain records of illicit discharge detection and elimination activities and summarize these activities in the Annual Compliance Report. - Sammamish will maintain their own internal data tracking system and also import data into Ecology's Water Quality Web IDDE portal.
+Data upload into this system began in 2020. - Departments Engaged: All City departments Public Works, Community Development, City

+Manager's Office, Communications, Information Technology, and Parks and Recreation.